I. Basic Terms

 Unit II.
 Review

-Simplified generalizations represents real-world economic activity
+Simplified generalizations represents real-world

-requiring Ceteris Paribus
+economic activity requiring Ceteris Paribus or holding other

 economic variables constant